Grant Opportunities

 501(c)(3) status in good standing with the IRS, and no overdue evaluation reports on previous grants filed with the Community Foundation.

-Must serve Hancock County.
+Must serve Hancock County, Indiana.

 Nonprofit status must be confirmed through GuideStar Charity Check and completed by the Foundation staff.